 The U.S. observes National Write to Congress Day on January 3 every year, a day for the citizens to exercise their democratic rights.
 It is crucial to write to the State and Federal level representatives, relaying all concerns to them.
 Small business owners can also write to their elected representatives about any recent bills that might affect them.
-Very few people do this or even realize they can, which makes this day that much more significant.
+Very few people do or even know the number of representatives in their state, which makes this day that much more meaningful.
 It is our duty as the citizens who elected them to hold our representatives accountable.

 History of National Write to Congress Day

 The Congress is the United States of America legislature, first established under the Constitution in New York in 1789 before moving to Philadelphia.
 It is bicameral, meaning it has two houses — the Senate present in each state and the House of Representatives elected based on population.
 The First U.S. Congress laid the foundation, forming government departments, passing the Bill of Rights, and announcing the President.
 In 1800, the national capital was moved to Washington D.C.

 The war against Great Britain in 1812 brought significant loss and damage to the country.
 In 1814, British forces invaded Washington D.C. and set public Congress buildings, including the Capitol, on fire.
 By 1912, America had become a union of 48 states and was the most influential country in the world.
 The members of Congress moved into their first permanent office buildings, their congressional service becoming a full-time occupation compared to the very seldom meetings that were held in the 19th century.